DoviniJ/GxEprsDummy/README.md

 ##### Refer to the section $\color{red}{IMPORTANT}$ at the end of this document for details about models fitted at this step.

-Note: It is recommended to fit both regular and permuted models and obtain the summary of both fitted models (using ```summary_regular_binary(Bphe_target, Bcov_target, n_confounders)``` and ```summary_permuted_binary(Bphe_target, Bcov_target, n_confounders)```), if you choose to fit 'PRS_gxe x E' interaction component (i.e. novel proposed model, Model 5) when generating risk scores.
-If the 'PRS_gxe x E' term is significant in Model 5, and insignificant in Model 5* (permuted p value), consider that the 'PRS_gxe x E' interaction component is actually insignificant (always give priority to the p value obtained from the permuted model).

 **Output**
 <!--- ![image](https://user-images.githubusercontent.com/131835334/236994166-c7abfafc-51e2-40c0-a240-6715aa04a457.png) -->
 ```